jgmdev/phar-gui/README.md

-The interface of the application was developed with wxFormBuilder and its source code can serve as an example of how to integrated graphical user interfaces designed with wxFormBuilder with your code.
+The interface of the application was developed with wxFormBuilder and its source code can serve as an example of how to integrated graphical user interfaces designed with wxFormBuilder in your code.

 ## Features